MetaphorData/connectors/metaphor/snowflake/README.md

 ### Fetching extra info (Optional)

-If you intend to fetch extra table information such as LAST_CHANGE_COMMIT_TIME or DDL (enabled by default), following additional grant needs to be given to the newly created role.
+To fetch extra table information such as the last modified time or DDL, please grant the following additional privileges to the newly created role.

 ```sql
 grant usage on all schemas in database identifier($db) to role identifier($role);